How to turn your dreams into a killer script

 MODULE NINE: Upping the Stakes

-In this final module we reveal the secret magic of structure, using the popular method known as The Hero’s Journey.
+In this final module we reveal the secret magic of structure, with reference to Joseph Campbell’s Hero’s Journey.

 I learnt a huge amount about screenwriting and was surprised ( and delighted) about how much I learnt about story telling… Mostly importantly for me, Richard and Michele presented even the toughest feedback with kindness and in the spirit of improvement.